industrial-optimization-group/DESDEO/docs/explanation/parsing_and_evaluating.md

 module.

-The [MathParser][desdeo.problem.json_parser.MathParser] handles parsing of the problem format into a polars format or a pyomo format.
-In the polars format, the problem is represented by polars expressions.
-Likewise, in the pyomo format, the problem is represented as a pyomo model.
+The [MathParser][desdeo.problem.json_parser.MathParser] handles parsing of the problem format into a polars format, a pyomo format, a sympy format, or a gurobipy format.
+In the polars and sympy formats, the problem is represented by polars and sympy expressions.
+Likewise, in the pyomo and gurobipy formats, the problem is represented as a pyomo or gurobipy model.
 This allows different solvers to handle the problems we have defined in DESDEO.

 ### From other formats to the problem format